ilya40umov/kstatus/README.md

 - [x] At least one test for db layer
 - [ ] At least one test for API (using mock server)
 - [ ] At least one integration test for API
+- [ ] At least one test validating API responses against OpenAPI spec
 - [ ] At least one integration test for the scheduler (writing to SQS)
 - [ ] At least one integration test for the worker (reading from SQS)